-1 Assessments contain items that are scientifically accurate, avoid bias, and are free from М errors.
-2 Assessment tools use clear pictures and graphics that are developmentally appropriate. М Materials provide guidance to ensure consistent and accurate administration of assessment М 3 tools.
-4 Materials include guidance to offer accommodations for assessment tools that allow PM 4 Materials include guidance to offer accommodations for assessment tools that allow students to demonstrate mastery of knowledge and skills aligned with learning goals.
+1 Assessments contain items that are scientifically accurate, avoid bias, and are free from errors. М 2 Assessment tools use clear pictures and graphics that are developmentally appropriate. м Materials provide guidance to ensure consistent and accurate administration of assessment M 3 tools.
+4 Materials include guidance to offer accommodations for assessment tools that allow students to demonstrate mastery of knowledge and skills aligned with learning goals.
+PM 4 students to demonstrate mastery of knowledge and skills aligned with learning goals.